Political Campaign Jobs Are Hard to Find

 Although networking and volunteering can get you many opportunities, most people you make connections with are not going to job hunt for you.
 If they hear of an opportunity they will send it to you, but most interviews and job opportunities will come from religiously checking job boards and keeping your ear and eyes open for new opportunities.
 Be prepared.
 Have your cover letter, references, and resume ready to send.
 Somewhere among the countless pieces of advice I received for finding a job, one little comment stuck with me.
 You want to be one of the first people to send in their application so that there is a bigger chance the employer will look at your resume.
 Would you rather be the first person to apply or the 250th?

-Some great job boards and listservs for political jobs in DC include:
+Some great job boards, job banks and listserves for political jobs in DC include:

 - Tom Manatos

 - Jobs That Are Left

 - Senate Employment Bulletin

 You can also register your resume with the U.S. House and Senate Placement Service.

 See our full list of non profit and political job boards and job banks here.